mjmsmith/starredsearch/README.md

 # Release Environment

-Build the app using `./vapor build --release` and copy `.build/release/App` to the server.
+Build the app using `vapor build --release` and copy `.build/release/App` to the server.

 Copy the `Resource` and `Public` directories to the same directory on the server.